 If you’re a United Chase cardholder, you’re going to want to read this closely.
 When you use your United card to pay for a ticket and end up canceling that flight in exchange for flight credit, your card benefits will carry over when you rebook.
 But if you receive a travel certificate instead and the cost of your new flight is less than the value of your certificate, your benefits will not transfer.
 If, on the other hand, the cost of the flight exceeds the value of your certificate and you pay the difference with your card, you’ll get those perks.
 If you have a United Explorer, Club, Presidential Plus, United Business, or United Club Business card, one of those perks will include either one or two free checked bags.

 Another major difference between the two is that certificates are typically valid for twice as long.
 Normally, future flight credit expires within 12 months of issuance while electronic travel certificates take 24 months to expire.
-With that said, future flight credit issued between May 1 of 2019 and March 31 of 2020 gives passengers 24 months to rebook.
+With that said, future flight credit for tickets issued between May 1, 2019 – March 31, 2021, is valid for travel commencing on or before March 31, 2022 gives passengers 24 months to rebook.
 Please note that the certificate expiration policy has been recently extended and used to be just 12 months.
 This is subject to change again but unlikely to do so in the near future.

 One major benefit of travel certificates is that they can be put toward more than one flight.
 If you book a flight with your certificate that is valued at less than the value of your certificate and still have credit left over, the extra will remain in your account for use on your next purchase until the full value of the certificate has been used or the certificate expires—whichever happens first.